AlexanderPuhl/personal-website/README.md

 ### Prerequisites

 - [Docker Desktop](https://www.docker.com/products/docker-desktop/) (or Docker Engine + Docker Compose) installed and running.
-- Node.js and npm installed on your host machine (to run npm scripts).
+- Node.js and pnpm installed on your host machine (to run pnpm scripts).

 ### Initial Setup (First Time Only)